 Gai Jatra

 Predominantly celebrated by the Newar community of Nepal, Gai Jatra is one of the auspicious festivals of Nepal.
 Gai is the Nepali word for cow, and Gai Jatra is a massive street carnival that commemorates the death of loved ones.
-People observe the Gai Jatra festival during Bhadra and August as per the Nepali and English calendar.
+People observe the Gai Jatra festival during Bhadra and August or September as per the Nepali and English calendars.
+In 2026, Gai Jatra will be observed on August 29.
 People parade the streets dressed as cows.
 The festival came into practice when the Malla Queen was mourning the untimely death of her son.
-The King invited every family that lost a loved one to show the Queen that she was not the only one suffering in a parade to soothe her.
-This celebration is spellbinding and marvelous for people; so, visit Nepal to take part in one.
+The King invited every family that had lost a loved one to join the parade and show the Queen that she was not alone in her grief.
+This celebration remains one of the most distinctive cultural events in Nepal.

 Indra Jatra

 Indra Jatra is one of the most thrilling and celebrated events in Nepal.
-The eight-day long Indra Jatra festival falls in September, marking the beginning of a month-long festival season of autumn.
-The celebration commemorated when Indra came down from heaven in human form to look for an herb.
-The newer community celebrated the festival by running chariots and performing mask dances for eight days.
-Also, the Kathmandu Durbar Square area is illuminated with oil wicks.
-Overall, all the heritage sites look enchanting during the festival period.
-Indra Jatra mainly falls in September month.
-Since it officiates the festive season and farewell monsoon season entirely, it is one of the best times to visit Nepal.
+The eight-day-long Indra Jatra festival, also known as Yenya, falls in September and marks the beginning of the autumn festival season in Kathmandu Valley.
+The celebration commemorates the story of Indra, who came down from heaven in human form to search for a sacred herb.
+The Newar community celebrates the festival with chariot processions, masked dances, and traditional rituals over several days.
+The Kathmandu Durbar Square area is illuminated with oil lamps, and the heritage sites look especially vibrant during the celebration.
+Indra Jatra mainly falls in September.
+Indra Jatra 2026 will be celebrated on Friday, September 25.
+Since it marks the festive season and the farewell of the monsoon, it is one of the best times to experience Nepal's cultural life.

 Bhoto Jatra

 Bhoto Jatra is another grand festival observed in Kathmandu.
-This auspicious festival falls on Astrologers to decide the date for Bhoto Jatra.
-So the date is inconsistent, and dates for 2021 are not decided yet.
-However, this festival mainly falls in early June as per the English calendar and during Asar in the Nepali calendar.
-At this festival, a bejeweled bhoto is shown to the masses.
-Bhoto is just a vest, but the bhoto shown in this festival have myths attached.
-Hence, people gather in large numbers to see the bhoto.
-Therefore, it is called Bhoto Jatra.
-Usually, Bhoto Jatra is held on the last day of the months-long Rato machindranath Jatra, which is also one of the great festivals of Nepal.
+The date of Bhoto Jatra is determined each year by astrologers based on the lunar calendar, so it changes annually.
+This festival usually falls in late May or June as per the English calendar and during Jestha or Asar in the Nepali calendar.
+During the ceremony, a bejeweled bhoto is displayed to the public.
+A bhoto is a vest, and the one shown at this festival is linked to a well-known local legend.
+Large crowds gather to witness the event each year.
+Bhoto Jatra is usually held on the final day of the months-long Rato Machhindranath Jatra, which is also one of the major festivals of Nepal.

 Holi Festival

 Also known as the festival of colors, Holi is one of the famous festivals of Nepal, celebrated in March.
-The festival is observed for two days individually in two different regions of Nepal.
-The Holi festival takes place in March according to English Calendar and April as per the English calendar.
-Although it is a religious festival for Hindus, people of all religions celebrate this festival wholeheartedly.
-The festival spread the message of joy and happiness by putting colors on each other.
+The festival is observed over two days in two different regions of Nepal.
+In 2026, Holi in Nepal will be celebrated on Monday, March 2, in the Hilly region, including Kathmandu and Pokhara, and on Tuesday, March 3, in the Terai region.
+The Holi festival takes place in March according to the English calendar.
+Although it is a religious festival for Hindus, people of all religions celebrate it with enthusiasm.
+The festival spreads the message of joy and happiness through colors, music, and celebration.

 Teej Festival

 Teej, also known as Haritalika, is the most auspicious festival for women of Nepal.
-Teej is a three-day-long festival where Hindu women go on fasting for 24 hours.
+Teej is a three-day-long festival where Hindu women observe fasting and worship Lord Shiva.
+The Teej festival in Nepal 2026 will be observed from September 13 to September 15.
+Dar Khane Din falls on September 13, Haritalika Teej falls on September 14, and Rishi Panchami falls on September 15.
 In the old days, women would fast without drinking a single drop of water and dance all day long.
-But these days, women still dance all through the day but drink water too.
-Women during the Teej festival get decked up in beautiful red saris and expensive jewelry.
-Although Teej is a traditional festival, it has both traditional and modern values as it promotes sisterhood.
-Teej celebrations usually occur in Bhadra month and August or September according to the Nepali and English calendar.
+These days, many women still observe strict fasting while also taking part in singing, dancing, and temple visits.
+Women during the Teej festival wear red saris and traditional jewelry.
+Although Teej is a traditional festival, it also carries strong social and cultural meaning through devotion, gathering, and sisterhood.
+Teej celebrations usually occur in Bhadra month and in August or September according to the Nepali and English calendars.

 Dashain